bootdotdev/blog/content/javascript/javascript-vs-c-plus-plus.md

 ### Background of C++

 Compare that to C++, which is a middle-level programming language developed by Bjarne Stroustrup starting in 1979 at Bell Labs.
 It runs on a variety of platforms, such as Windows, Mac OS, and the various versions of UNIX.
 It’s a sort of extension of C, as I mentioned above.
-It’s considered “C with classes,” hence the name C++.
+It’s considered "C with classes," hence the name C++.

 ### JavaScript vs C++ History

-To summarize, I could tell you everything you need to know by simply saying that JavaScript is a “scripting” language whereas C++ is a “programming” language.
+To summarize, I could tell you everything you need to know by simply saying that JavaScript is a "scripting" language whereas C++ is a "programming" language.
 Scripting languages make coding easier and faster because they run inside another existing program.
 Programming languages, at least in this context, are made to make full-fledged code and software development easier.
 You can feed lines from a programming language directly to a computer and it’ll do what you want it to do.

 {{< cta1 >}}